aaronm-2112/zerorpcs-exercise/README.md

   #export npm_config_arch=x64
   #export npm_config_target_arch=x64

-  # run npm config ls to see if the aboce environment variables have been set for your current terminal session
+  # run npm config ls to see if the above environment variables have been set for your current terminal session
   npm config ls

   # then install everything again -- without the set target command used above